22 December 2012 Fenton Zawiya, Michigan

 Inna Allah lam yunazilloo daa'an illa yunazillu bihi shifaa’an. `alimahu man `alimahu wa jahila bihi man jahila.

 The point of this hadith is `alimahu man `alimahu, “and whoever knows it knows.”
-The secret of curing illnesses in the Holy Qur’an is not known to everyone, that is only known to a few people and those few can dive into meanings of Holy Qur'an and extract ways or verses to treat that person’s specific sickness.
-For example, you tell a doctor that you have a headache, he gives you two tablets and the headache goes, but if you tell the doctor you have a headache and he gives a cream for your hand, that does not correspond to the sickness.
-So there are specific people who can dive into Holy Qur'an and find secrets in the specific verses to cure you and your family of illnesses.
+The secret of curing illnesses in the Holy Qur’an is not known to everyone, that is only known to a few people who can dive into its meanings and extract ways or verses to treat that person’s specific sickness.
+For example, if you tell a doctor that you have a headache, he gives you two tablets and the headache goes, but if you tell the doctor you have a headache and he gives a cream for your hand, that does not correspond to the sickness.
 That is why the Prophet (s) said, “Only some know it and others do not.”

 The hadith continues:

 إن الله لم يضع داء إلا وضع له شفاء ، أو دواء ، إلا داء واحدا ، قالوا : يا رسول الله ما هو ؟ قال : الهرم

 In Allaha laa yad`a daa’an illa wada`a lahu shifaa (aw dawaa) illa daa'an waahid.
 Qaaloo: yaa Rasoolullah maa huwa?
 Qaala: al-haram.